Aristote Workshop: towards Exascale !

 What are the challenges and opportunities offered by Exascale Computing?

-The workshop was held to promote the exchange of experience about scientific HPC & AI applications and new generation computing systems towards exascale.
-Nowadays the new challenges in high- performance computing are to achieve at least one quintillion (a billion billion) whether in terms of flotting-point operations per second (exaFLOPS) or in terms of storage capacity, while improving the energy efficiency of the technical equipment.
+The workshop was held to promote the exchange of experience about scientific HPC & AI applications.
+This year was to dedicated to new generation computing systems towards exascale.
+Nowadays the new challenges in high- performance computing are to achieve at least one quintillion (a billion billion), whether in terms of flotting-point operations per second (exaFLOPS) or in terms of storage capacity; while improving the energy efficiency of the technical equipment.

 At the opening session, statements were made by Mr Laurent CROUZET, Project Manager at the Ministry of Higher Education and Research, about the European High-Performance Computing Joint Un- dertaking – EuroHPC.
 Then, different topics were presented by different members of the scientific and industry communities CNRS, CEA, GENCI, IRISA, LABRI, CERFACS, X/IPSL and ONERA.
 The general topics were about the exascale computing systems (hardware and software) and HPC & AI applications as scientific understanding of air quality , numerical climate modelling , simulation of two-phase flow combustion and turbulence modelling .